 I am a writer and photographer, and love to combine both mediums.
 The focus of my work is the natural world and our relationship to it.
+I am also a nature connection guide.

 I combine my knowledge of sustainability and climate change with long experience in creative writing.
 I gained a first-class BA Combined Honours degree in English and French from the University of Southampton, UK.
 In 2010, my ‘Creativist Manifesto’ was published on the ChangeThis website, following a popular vote to select it for publication.
 The manifesto argued that the biggest choice that we face in society is whether to be a consumer or a creativist, which I defined as ‘connecting + creating + acting’.